Banner-Z/Banner-Z.github.io/_pages/about.md

 - *2018.09 - 2022.06*, Bachelor, Institute of Computer Science and Technology, Zhejiang Normal University, Jinhua.

 # 🎁 Miscellaneous
-This guy enjoys running and hiking , having completed the Suzhou Half Marathon twice 🏃‍♂️.
+This guy enjoys running and hiking, having completed the Suzhou Half Marathon twice 🏃‍♂️.
 He's a fan of the Liverpool Football Club 🔴⚽ and also a follower of the tennis great, Roger Federer 🎾.
 He finds pleasure in the melodies of Pink Floyd, Omnipotent Youth Society, and Eason Chan 🎶.